ludovig/vimboard/android-vimboard-ask/README.md

-#SSH Keyboard
+#Vimboard Keyboard
+#Based on SSH keyboard
-SSH keyboard layout for AnySoftKeyboard app (BETA).
+Vimboard keyboard layout for AnySoftKeyboard app (BETA).
 A handy keyboard for terminal emulators, ssh clients (e.g. connectbot) and any application that requires full keyboard.
 The keyboard learns your frequent used commands as you use it (you need to add your common commands for auto suggestion.)

 #Note